Chronoblog/gatsby-theme-chronoblog/starters/chronoblog/content/posts/full-blog-post/index.md

 This is an example blog post.
 All your blog posts should be here: `content/posts`.

+Websites like Reddit, StackOverflow, and GitHub had millions of people using Markdown.
+And Markdown started to be used beyond the web, to author books, articles, slide shows, letters, and lecture notes.

+What distinguishes Markdown from many other lightweight markup syntaxes, which are often easier to write, is its readability.
+As Gruber writes:

+> The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
+The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

 ## Frontmatter

 Metadata for your Markdown.